 Challenge

-A nation-wide medical group providing physician-led, office-based treatment for individuals suffering from opioid and alcohol use disorders, was investing in its network of centers and needed a creative digital strategy to reach potential patients.
+CleanSlate Outpatient Addiction Medicine, a national medical group providing physician-led, office-based treatment for individuals suffering from opioid and alcohol use disorders, was expanding rapidly and needed a creative digital strategy to reach potential patients.

-Standards set by Google, Microsoft and Facebook limit recovery-oriented drug and alcohol services from advertising on their platforms unless advertisers obtain certification from LegitScript, a for-profit third-party company.
-The seemingly well-intended restrictions were developed to protect consumers from fraudulent ads and illegitimate operators; unfortunately, the restrictions also impact legitimate providers of medication-assisted treatment – a therapeutic approach considered the “gold standard” by the U.S. Department of Health and Human Services for treating the disease of addiction.
+Standards set by Google, Microsoft and Facebook limit recovery-oriented drug and alcohol services from advertising on major online platforms unless they obtain certification from LegitScript, a for-profit third-party company.
+The seemingly well-intended restrictions work to protect consumers from fraudulent ads and illegitimate providers, however, they also impact legitimate providers of medication-assisted treatment – considered the “gold standard” by the U.S. Department of Health and Human Services for treating the disease of addiction.

-Worse, investigations have revealed the costly certification is not always effective against spammers or bogus listings, pushes legitimate providers lower in search results and has the potential to impede vulnerable patients from accessing information about care options.
+Unfortunately, investigations reveal the costly certification is not always effective against spammers or bogus listings, pushes legitimate providers lower in search results and has the potential to impede vulnerable patients from accessing information about care options.

 Strategy and Tactics

-Given the social media landscape – and the client’s target demographic – we deployed a creative paid strategy on Twitter and Snapchat, both of which allow ads by addiction treatment providers.
-Because drug and alcohol misuse tends to be more prevalent with younger adults, we focused much of our efforts on Snapchat, which primarily reaches adults 18 to 24 years old.
+Several well-known digital platforms were not an option to improve brand awareness and drive patient volumes.
+So we deployed a creative paid social media strategy on Twitter and Snapchat, two platforms that allow ads by addiction treatment providers, to reach CleanSlate’s target demographic.
+Because drug and alcohol misuse disproportionately affect younger adults, we heavily utilized Snapchat, which primarily reaches adults 18 to 24 years old.

-To track visits and effectiveness of the spend, we implemented geofencing ads targeting areas near the client’s treatment centers or in local high-risk areas in each market.
-The geofencing technology provided data that allowed us to draw a correlation between potential patients who were served an ad and their visits to the immediate vicinity of a center.
-With this data we could fine-tune our advertising placement and frequency.
+To track visits, we implemented geofencing ads targeting areas near CleanSlate centers or in local high-risk areas in each market.
+The geofencing technology provided data that allowed us to draw a correlation between potential patients who had seen an ad and their visits to the general vicinity of a center.
+With this data we could fine-tune our advertising strategy and placements.

 Execution and Results

-We also ran a Twitter and Snapchat campaign in 10 states to increase brand awareness of the company and its services.
-The Twitter ads generated more than 3,500 clicks to the website from a spend of $1,500.
+We also simultaneously ran Twitter and Snapchat ads in 10 states to increase awareness of CleanSlate and its services.
+The Twitter ads generated more than 3,500 clicks to the website for a spend of $1,500.
 The Snapchat ads resulted in more than 1.1 million impressions and nearly 7,000 swipe-ups for just over $2,000.